chase-moskal/snapstate/readme.md

 ### 💾 `readable` and `writable`

-- the first cool thing about snapstate, is that is separates the `readable` and `writable` access to your state.
+- the first cool thing about snapstate, is that it separates the `readable` and `writable` access to your state. you'll soon learn why that's rad.
 - let's create some state.
   ```js
   import {snapstate} from "@chasemoskal/snapstate"